Toggle navigation

 Max it out: Another simple option is to reimburse each employee the maximum amount.
 This amount would change slightly each year.

-As an example, in 2020, all single employees would get $437.50 per month and all employees with dependents would get $883.33 per month.
+For example, in 2020, all single employees would get $437.50 per month and all employees with dependents would get $883.33 per month.

 For example, single employees get $200 each month, married employees get $300 each month, and employees with families get $400 each month.

-Age: Last option we have for you would be to reimburse different amounts based on employee’s age.
+Age: The last option we have for you would be to reimburse different amounts based on an employee’s age.
 This might not seem fair, but it's an unspoken truth that older employees need access to healthcare more often than the young and healthy.
 Employers can vary rates by age, but they must be tied to a reference plan on the individual market.
 To help figure out this model, most marketplace plans offer premiums in a 1:3 ratio for individuals ages 26 to 64.

 Fair treatment for all, unless...